TechnikEmpire/GQ/README.md

  - Replace `std::string` with `boost::string_ref` wherever string copies don't truly need to be generated.
  - Expose internal Gumbo Parser structures and modify to allow construction of `CDocument` from existing `GumboOutput*`.
  - Implement optimizations for trivial selectors.
- - Remove local state tracking from the selector parser (no members that save parsing states).
+ - Remove local state tracking from the selector parser.
- - Thread safety in selector parser.
  - Expose compiled selectors to the public so that they can be retained and recycled against existing and new documents.
- - Comment the hell out of everything.
-The goal is to have more green than anything else.
+ - "Comments.
+Lots of comments."